liyongkang123/HMGCL/README.md

 # HMGNN
-This is code for our  paper《HMGCL: Heterogeneous Multigraph Contrastive Learning for LBSN Friend Recommendation》
+This is code for our WWWJ paper《HMGCL: Heterogeneous Multigraph Contrastive Learning for LBSN Friend Recommendation》

 Before to execute *HMGCL*, it is necessary to install the following packages: